“I’ve lived here for 30 years, and I’ve never seen flooding like this.”

 With over 60 inches of rain last year, 2018 became the fifth-wettest year on record in the contiguous U.S. Earlier analysis by Climate Central showed that 42 of the 48 states in the contiguous U.S. will see increased runoff risks from heavy rain by 2050 and with heavy rain infrastructure, homes, and businesses can be damaged or destroyed.

 As recent floods are showing, you don’t have to live in a flood zone to be a target of flood damage.
 In fact, every year, a significant percentage of flood damage happens to property that is NOT in a flood zone.
 Most of these property owners do not carry flood insurance, so they are left to fend for themselves.
 It only takes a little excess water or moisture to cause serious issues to your home.
 The reason water can cause so much destruction is that when it spreads through flooring, wood, drywall and other porous building materials, it compromises the structure and at times, the damage is irreversible.
+Of course, it all depends on the significance of the flood and its damage that will determine whether it can be restored or not.
+You may find that your carpet has taken the biggest hit in terms of damage, so getting in touch with a carpet water damage restoration company in your area as soon as possible, could help to increase the chances of restoring your carpet and flooring to what it was.
+But unfortunately, this won’t be the case in all circumstances.
 The water can also leave behind dangerous mold growth that can be harmful to your health and the health of your family.

 Traditionally, flood insurance was sold only through the National Flood Insurance Program (NFIP), which was backed by the Federal Government (FEMA).
 However, Private Flood Insurance now gives many property owners a choice.
 You may now be eligible to purchase flood insurance through a private insurance company at a lower rate … often a MUCH lower rate.